FlagHunter01/linux-monitoring/docs/documentation.md

 ## System data collection

 Data collection is done by `script.sh`.
-Give it to a user that can write to the **Directory** and memorize the scripts path.
+Make it executeable and give it to a user who can write to the **Directory** and memorize the scripts path.

 Open the file and customize the **Directory** to your liking.